SEARCH & FIND

 You are very much the globetrotter.
 What is the best thing about travelling?

 Coming home to the UK.
-I enjoy travelling very much and seeing different styles of architecture, but after a while I miss my Mum and my bedroom, all my favourite American classic cars in my room.
+I enjoy travelling very much and seeing different styles of architecture, but after a while I miss my Mum and my bedroom, all my favourite American classic cars are in my room.

 How did you realize that you had this talent?